White houses with tile roofs, Cusco, Peru

 A variety of potatoes for sale at Cusco Central Market.

-Head down to Cusco’s first cat cafe for the opportunity to make some furry friends.
-Entrance into the cat lounge is 10 soles per persons and all of the money goes towards taking care of the kitties.
+Head down to Cusco’s first cat café for the opportunity to make some furry friends.
+Entrance into the cat lounge is around five soles per person and all of the money goes towards taking care of the kitties.
 The cafe also doubles up as an adoption centre which helps to find these cats forever homes.
+You may leave with more than you bargained for!

 Cat hanging out at Cafetín, Cusco